 A meeting with some of the original settlers in Rathcairn Gaeltacht on its 50th anniversary.

-'Féach' reporter Mícheál Ó hUanacháin visited the Rathcairn Gaeltacht in 1985, when it was celebrating its 50th anniversary.
-27 Irish-speaking families from Connemara had been resettled in Co.
-Meath in 1935 and given farms and houses by the Land Commission.
-As well as providing a better quality of life to the migrants, the initiative was designed to help stop the decline of the Irish language by creating an Irish-speaking community in a new location.
-But how successful was it?
+'Féach' visits the Rathcairn Gaeltacht when it is celebrating its 50th anniversary.
+Irish speaking families from Connemara had been resettled in County Meath in 1935 and given farms and houses by the Land Commission.
+As well as providing a better quality of life to the migrants, the initiative was designed to help stop the decline of the language by creating an Irish-speaking community in a new location.
+How successful was it?

 Fuair Ráth Cairn stádas oifigiúil mar Ghaeltacht i 1967.
 Tá cúrsaí Gaeilge ar fáil ann anois do dhaoine fásta chomh maith le páistí.